banilmohammed/xQTL-Simulation-Pipeline/README.md

 qrsh -pe shared 15 -l h_rt=8:00:00,h_data=2G
 ```

-0. Enter the docker/ apptainer container or your local directory containing all code and tools.
+0. Shell into the docker/ apptainer container or your local directory containing all code and tools.
 1. Verify that the `ref/` directory contains the yeast reference fasta and bed
 files.
 2. Edit the path to the `bwa-mem2` executables in the Makefile.